What are we trying to do?

 - Medication requests - within 48 hours (i.e. either today or tomorrow)

-- Admin clinical requests (e.g. fit / sick notes, TWMIC letters) - within 1 week
+- Clinical admin requests (e.g. fit / sick notes, TWMIC letters) - within 1 week

-- Admin non-clinical requests (e.g. receptionist needs to book a blood test or smear) - response on same day from receptionists
+- Non-clinical admin requests (e.g. receptionist needs to book a blood test or smear) - response on same day from receptionists

-- Admin non-clinical: Requests that should be directed to a non-clinician initially (e.g. receptionist, secretary) i.e. anything a clinician shouldn't be dealing with first.
-Examples:
+Non-clinical requests are requests that should be directed to a non-clinician initially (e.g. receptionist, secretary).

 - Incorrect phone numbers